renatoaloi/EtherEncLib/README.md

 Ethernet ENC28J60 Library for Arduino

+May 2015
+REV 3.1
+- SKA made new code for POST treatment
+- New example with SDCard made by SKA
+- ENC28J60' 8K Dual RAM final implementation by Renato Aloi
+- New example for HelloWorld with low RAM usage
+- New example based on SKA work for WebServer

 REV 3 - New version!
 Now using Enc28CoreLib!
 For now, see new version at enc28coremerge branch! https://github.com/renatoaloi/EtherEncLib/tree/enc28coremerge New Commit with HTTP POST implemented!
 I will update comments and docs later!